 Arlene, Member of The Mariners’ Museum and Park, was thrilled to hear about $1 admission for all time.
 “I am really excited about $1 admission starting for all time.
 The retirement community I am in had a day trip to The Mariners’ Museum this past summer because of $1 admission, and now they will be able to make trips more often,” said Arlene.

-The Mariners’ Museum and Park connects people to the world’s waters because through the water – through our shared maritime heritage – we are connected to one another.
+The Mariners’ Museum and Park connects people to the world’s waters because through the waters – through our shared maritime heritage – we are connected to one another.
 The organization is an educational, non-profit institution accredited by the American Alliance of Museums and preserves and interprets maritime history through an international collection of ship models, figureheads, paintings, and other maritime artifacts.
-The Mariners’ Museum is home to the USS Monitor Center, and is surrounded by the 550-acre Mariners’ Museum Park, the largest privately maintained park open to the public in North America.
+The Mariners’ Museum is home to the USS Monitor Center, and is surrounded by the 550-acre Mariners’ Museum Park, one of the largest privately maintained parks open to the public in North America.
 The Mariners’ Museum Library is the largest maritime library in the Western hemisphere.
 Because of the Museum’s world-class collection and its reputation for high-level exhibits and programs, in 1999, the U.S. Congress designated The Mariners’ Museum as one of only two maritime museums that comprise America’s National Maritime Museum.
 For hours and information, visit MarinersMuseum.org, call (757) 596-2222 or write to The Mariners’ Museum, 100 Museum Drive, Newport News, VA 23606.

 Newport News, VA 23606.